17 States with Laws Specifically about Legal Cannabidiol (CBD) (as of Mar. 30, 2018)

 On Feb.
 26, 2015, Virginia Governor Terry McAuliffe signed HB 1445 into law.
 The bill stated: "In any prosecution... involving marijuana in the form of cannabidiol oil... it shall be an affirmative defense that the individual possessed such oil pursuant to a valid written certification... for treatment or to alleviate the symptoms of... intractable epilepsy."
 The oil must contain at least 15% CBD and no more than 5% THC.

 On Apr.
-16, 2014, Wisconsin Governor Scott Walker signed AB 726, which states that "any physician may provide an individual with a hard copy of a letter or other official documentation stating that the individual possesses cannabidiol to treat a seizure disorder if the cannabidiol is in a form without a psychoactive effect."
+16, 2014, Wisconsin Governor Scott Walker signed AB 726, known as Lydia's Law, which states that "any physician may provide an individual with a hard copy of a letter or other official documentation stating that the individual possesses cannabidiol to treat a seizure disorder if the cannabidiol is in a form without a psychoactive effect."
 A release from the Governor's office characterizes the law as "clearing the way for a new treatment for children suffering from seizure disorders, pending FDA approval."

 On Apr.
-17, 2017, Gov. Scott Walker signed SB 10 into law, which replaced "seizure disorder" with "medical condition," broadening the original bill.
+17, 2017, Gov. Walker signed SB 10 into law, which replaced "seizure disorder" with "medical condition," broadening the original bill.

 On July 1, 2015, HB 32 became law after Gov. Matt Mead neither signed the bill nor vetoed it, allowing the use of hemp extract that contains at least 15% CBD and no more than 0.3% THC for the treatment of intractable epilepsy.